magicsandbox-ai/magicsandbox/packages/js/docs/docs.md

 );
 ```

-## Updating Magic Apps and Functions
+## Updating Apps and Functions

-You can update Magic Apps and Functions by publishing again with the same name and version.
+You can update Apps and Functions by publishing again with the same name and version.

 Updates have the following restrictions: